Codecademy/docs/content/general/concepts/framework/framework.md

 ### Web Application Frameworks

-These frameworks are used for developing any softwares for the Web, including websites, web applications, and Web APIs.
+These frameworks are used for developing any software for the Web, including websites, web applications, and Web APIs.
 A few common examples of web frameworks include:

 - [Angular](https://www.codecademy.com/resources/docs/general/angular), an open-source [TypeScript](https://www.codecademy.com/resources/docs/typescript)-based framework.
 - Django, a [Python](https://www.codecademy.com/resources/docs/python)-based framework that is fast, secure, and has a great admin interface.